 Key takeaways

-- A harness should be snug but not tight, and should not pinch or rub.
+- A harness should be snug (secure) but not tight (painful).

-- Straps should not restrict shoulder movement or sit in the armpits.
+- Straps should not pinch, rub, or sit in the “armpit” area.

-- Remove harnesses when your dog isn’t supervised.
+- Remove the harness when your dog isn’t supervised.

 - Measure first: measure the base of the neck (where it meets the shoulders) and the widest part of the chest (usually behind the front legs).

-- Check the chest and shoulders: your dog’s front legs should move freely without straps blocking the shoulder joints.
+- Check chest + shoulders: your dog’s front legs should move freely without straps blocking the shoulder joints.

 - Check strap placement: straps should sit comfortably behind the front legs without digging into the “armpit” area.

-- Escape test: gently pull the harness in different directions and try sliding it forward over the head.
+- 10-second escape test: gently pull the harness in different directions and try sliding it forward over the head.
 If it shifts too easily, tighten and re-check.

 - Rubbing check: after a short walk, look for redness, hair loss, or sensitive spots where straps contact the body.